NhanHo/PigLatin/README.md

 # Implementation Note
 - The endpoint is at root "/"
 - The requirement of adding "yay" to the end for a silent letter was not implemented.
 As I'm not sure if there is a good way to do it besides hard coding all the possible words.
+- We returns error 400 if the string contain any non-ascii character
+- Any non-alphanumeric character is considered punctuations.